 15 Total Credits

-- Earn at least 15 credits from the following types of courses: PAF 7980 Doctoral candidates must enroll in PAF 7980 Doctoral Dissertation continuously (including summers) until they defend their Dissertation.
+- Earn at least 15 credits from the following types of courses: PAF 7980 Doctoral candidates must enroll in PAF 7980 Doctoral Dissertation until they defend their Dissertation.
+Doctoral candidates are required to enroll in dissertation hours for at least one semester of every three consecutive semesters in order to maintain active student status.
 Students are not permitted to register in more than 9 dissertation credit hours in any given semester and must take at least three credit hours.
+Students wishing to enroll in fewer than 3 credit hours must have approval from their Committee Chair.
 Students who have met the 15-credit hour dissertation requirement and have not defended their Dissertation must continue to register in subsequent semesters to meet the UCF College of Graduate Studies requirement of continuous enrollment; at which point, students can enroll in one credit hour each semester.
 The dissertation demonstrates the candidate’s ability to select and masterfully approach an issue in their respective field by conducting independent research, analyzing, and interpreting results, and placing the study and its findings into a larger context.
 The defense also establishes the candidate’s capability to skillfully communicate this process and its results.
 Each completed dissertation must be defended before a committee of the graduate faculty.
 Most of the committee members must approve dissertations.
 The determination is by vote of the committee.
 Where a determination is made that revisions are necessary, members can withhold signing the dissertation until additional modifications have been completed or leave it to the discretion of the Chair.
 Students must submit their final dissertation to the College of Graduate Studies once their committee has signed off.
-Committee: The committee must include the prospective chair of the student's dissertation committee and three other members selected by the chair in consultation with the student.
-During or prior to the semester during which completion of the qualifying examination is anticipated, students must select a dissertation committee (3 members from the public administration faculty, one of whom will serve as chair, plus an outside member).
-This committee will oversee the qualifying examination, dissertation proposal, and dissertation.

 0 Total Credits